canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 There are three main components:

-* `Jenkins <https://jenkins.ols.canonical.com/online-services/job/launchpad/>`__ -- this is how changes get into the master and db-devel branches
+* `Jenkins <https://jenkins.ols.canonical.com/online-services/job/launchpad/>`__ (private) -- this is how changes get into the master and db-devel branches
 * `buildbot <https://lpbuildbot.canonical.com/>`__ -- this is what runs the tests.
 * buildbot-poll.py -- this script monitors the branches and builds on buildbot and implements much of our policy.